On $\{k\}$-Roman graphs: complexity of recognition and the case of split graphs: An alternative proof for via perfect matchings in hypergraphs

-Finally, we show that \Cref{item2-ub} implies \Cref{item1-pm}.
+Finally, we show that \zcref{item2-ub} implies \zcref{item1-pm}.
 Suppose that $\gamma(G) \le |V|/k$.
-From \Cref{lem:edge-cover} it follows that $\rho(H)\leq |V|/k$.
+From \zcref{lem:edge-cover} it follows that $\rho(H)\leq |V|/k$.
 Let $E'$ be an edge cover of size $\rho(H)$.
 Suppose $E'$ is not a perfect matching.
 Then $E'$ contains two edges with nonempty intersection.
 Since $H$ is $k$-uniform, a perfect matching has size $|V|/k$.
 Thus, $|E'|>|V|/k$, since otherwise, there would be vertices of $H$ not covered by $E'$, contradicting that $E'$ is an edge cover.
 Hence, $\rho(H) = |E'|>|V|/k$, a contradiction.
-Therefore $E'$ is a perfect matching, as claimed. \end{proof} \Cref{lem:gamma_RkG,lem:perfect-matching} have the following consequence, generalizing \Cref{middle-Italian}.
+Therefore $E'$ is a perfect matching, as claimed. \end{proof} \zcref{lem:gamma_RkG,lem:perfect-matching} have the following consequence, generalizing \zcref{middle-Italian}.

 \begin{theorem} Let $k\ge 1$, let $H=(V,E)$ be a $k$-uniform hypergraph without isolated vertices, and let $G$ be a graph strongly compatible with $H$.
-Then $G$ is a $\{k\}$-Roman graph if and only if $H$ has a perfect matching. \end{theorem}
+Then $H$ has a perfect matching if and only if $G$ is a $\{k\}$-Roman graph. \end{theorem}

 For all $k\ge 2$, the problem of determining if a given $k$-uniform hypergraph has a perfect matching is equivalent to the decision problem \textsc{Exact Cover by $k$-Sets}, which is known to be \textsf{NP}-complete for all $k \geq 3$, even when restricted to $k$-partite hypergraphs~\cite{GAREY}.
-Hence, \Cref{thm:k-Roman} implies the announced hardness result for the class of split graphs.
-A graph $G$ is said to be \emph{split} if it admits a \emph{split partition}, that is, a partition $(K,I)$ of the vertex set such that $K$ and $I$ are respectively a clique and an independent set in $G$.
-Note that a split graph may admit more than one split partition (see, e.g., \cite[Chapter 6]{MR2063679}).
+Hence, \zcref{thm:k-Roman} yiels the following alternative proof of \zcref{thm:k-Roman-NP-hard-via-3SAT} when $k\geq 3$.

 \begin{theorem} For every fixed $k\ge 3$, the problem of recognizing $\{k\}$-Roman graphs is \textsf{NP}-hard, even when restricted to the class of split graphs. \end{theorem}